Asia Programs at the Arnold Arboretum

 - With funds from the National Science Foundation, David Boufford and colleagues participated in several expeditions to the Hengduan Mountains biodiversity hotspot.

 - Wayne Takeuchi collects extensively for the Arboretum in Papua New Guinea.
 See Wayne’s Arnold Arboretum herbarium collections, or collections with images in JSTOR Plants.

 - After serving as a Mercer Fellow in the late 1990s, Campbell Webb became a staff research scientist based in Indonesia.
 For details on his current research (with co-PI Sarah Mathews, please visit the project website.
-Field activities are also covered live in an Arnold Arboretum blog.

 - Curator of Living Collections Michael Dosmann joined a NACPEC collecting expedition in China in 2010.